-1. At The THIERRY Graduate School of Leadership (base Wallonia, Belgium)
+1. For the THIERRY Graduate School of Leadership (based in Wallonia, Belgium)

 The bespoke programmes for CEOs, at the DR Leadership educ. unit

-Number of DR-participants currently capped at max.
-4 persons, one person at a time
+Number of yearly DR-participants capped at 4 persons, one person at a time

 For the exclusive tailor-made